A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Preamble: continual machine learning

 \subsection{Related paradigms: subsets of continual learning}

 Over the course of machine learning development, various different paradigms and evaluation practices have evolved.
 Throughout this paper, we will come to the already apparent conclusion that CL should ideally be defined as a superset.
-We will make an attempt towards such a definition at the end of this manuscript.
+We will make an attempt towards a definition that is more encompassing of the potential elements at the end of this manuscript.
 For now, we start by introducing commonly considered machine learning paradigms.
 As a word of caution, the following definitions should be regarded as non-exhaustive.
 Even though we have made a considerable effort to provide a comprehensive amount of references, the practical use of certain terminology in particular may still vary largely from community to community.
 The following shall thus reflect the common use in modern deep learning.

 We begin with transfer learning as it can intuitively be regarded as the most related concept.
-Originally, transfer learning has been proposed as converting a weak learner, one that performs marginally better than random guessing, to one that produces stronger hypotheses \cite{Schapire1990}.
-The corresponding formulation that is more specific to neural networks is how the representations obtained by learning through backpropagation can be "recycled" for new tasks \cite{Pratt1991,Pratt1993}.
-This challenge initially wasn't unanimously referred to as transfer learning, but often was referred to as boosting \cite{Freund1997}.
-A pre-deep learning survey \cite{Pan2010} has summarized efforts and formalized transfer learning in the way used today: \begin{definition}{\emph{Transfer Learning} \cite{Pan2010}}: Given a source domain $D_{S}$ and learning task $T_{S}$, a target domain $D_{T}$ and learning task $T_{T}$, \emph{transfer learning} aims to help improve the learning of the target predictive function $f_{T} (·)$ in $D_{T}$ using the knowledge in $D_{S}$ and $T_{S}$, where $D_{S} \neq D_{T}, or T_{S} \neq T_{T}$. \end{definition}
+Originally, transfer learning has been proposed as converting a weak learner, one that performs marginally better than random guessing, to one that produces stronger hypotheses \citep{Schapire1990}.
+The corresponding formulation that is more specific to neural networks is how the representations obtained by learning through backpropagation can be ``recycled'' for new tasks \citep{Pratt1991,Pratt1993}.
+This challenge initially wasn't unanimously referred to as transfer learning, but often was referred to as boosting \citep{Freund1997}.
+A pre-deep learning survey \citep{Pan2010} has summarized efforts and formalized transfer learning in the way used today: \begin{definition}{\emph{Transfer Learning} \cite{Pan2010}}: Given a source domain and learning task, a target domain and learning task, \emph{transfer learning} aims to help improve the learning of the target predictive function in the target domain using the knowledge in the source domain and task, where the source and target domain, or the source and target task are unequal.\footnote{Note that mathematical symbols (such as $D_{S}$ or $D_{T}$ to denote source and target domain) have been omitted from the original definition for ease of readability.
+We will continue to omit these symbols in the follow-up definitions as they do not serve a higher purpose in the current overview.} \end{definition}